It felt like getting hit by a truck.

-Naturally, I wasn’t mentally prepared when my friend Ben Bailey asked me to do a few minutes of stand-up to open his next special.
+So, naturally, I wasn’t mentally prepared when my friend Ben Bailey asked me to do a few minutes of stand-up to open his next special.

 It takes most stand-up comedians years, not weeks, to get good.
 I would have to turn down this offer, right?

-I accepted, feeling like this was my chance to face perhaps my greatest professional fear.
+Well, I accepted, feeling like this was my chance to face perhaps my greatest professional fear.

 My name wasn’t known outside comedy circles.
 Even inside comedy circles I was barely a name.
 I’d built a career working behind the scenes as owner, editor, and writer of The Onion.
 My work had been almost exclusively in print.
 I didn’t do stage.

 My success as a writer made my palms even sweatier.
 I felt the enormous weight of it.
-As someone whose comedy writing in print and online was now famous, I had unknowingly chained an ion ball to my leg when it came to performing on stage.
+As someone whose comedy writing in print and online was now famous, I had unknowingly chained an iron ball to my leg when it came to performing on stage.